begoon/begoon.github.com/_engine/_posts/english/2012-04-23-static-blog-engine-goblog.markdown

 But let's go back to Jekyll.
 GitHub directly supports it (its author is the GitHub co-founder) and can render Jekyll projects for you (of course, you still can render locally).
 You simply `git push` your stuff to GitHub, and after a moment it becomes visible in GitHub Pages.

 Heroku works slightly different.
 Heroku hosts Ruby, therefore a Heroku project is a bunch of pages, plus a mini web server application serving them.
-Looks a bit scary, but such servee in Ruby is very simple:
+Looks a bit scary, but such server in Ruby is very simple:

 {% codeblock lang:ruby %}
 require 'bundler/setup'